 Membership puts you in contact with thousands of other enthusiasts in the UK and overseas.
 Hundreds of affiliated clubs offer one-to-one advice, an audience for your movies and the opportunity to join larger film-making groups.
 In addition to national and international events, our regions run their own movie festivals.

 Advice on all movie and A-V matters, technical and creative, simple or complicated.
-Use our special - Music Advisory Service to help find the best music for soundtracks.
 Learn to make better movies.
 Members can access our Internet forum, where you will usually find someone with the answer to any problem.

 Our unique copyright clearance scheme covers music used in non-commercial movies and AV sequences.
 Most music is covered by strict copyright laws, with stiff penalties for infringement, but we can provide members with inexpensive licences.

-Our International Amateur Film Competition (BIAFF) attracts movies from around the world.
+Our British International Amateur Film Competition (BIAFF) attracts movies from around the world.
 Entrants receive written comments from a panel of expert judges.
 Award-winning movies may be chosen to represent the UK overseas.
 Many clubs and regions hold their own competitions.
-We also run the annual Peter Coles A-V (sudio-visual)Competition.
+We also run the annual Peter Coles A-V (audio-visual)Competition.

 IAC - the Film & Video